-We have reviewed the accompanying condensed consolidated interim statement of financial position of National Bank of Fujairah PJSC and its subsidiaries (together referred to as the 'Group') as at 30 June 2023 and the related condensed consolidated interim statements of income and comprehensive income for the three-month and six-month periods then ended and the condensed consolidated interim statements of cash flows and changes in equity for the six-month period then ended and other explanatory information.
-The Directors are responsible for the preparation and presentation of this condensed consolidated interim financial information in accordance with International Accounting Standard 34 - Interim Financial Reporting ("IAS 34").
+We have reviewed the accompanying condensed consolidated interim statement of financial position of National Bank of Fujairah PJSC ("the Bank") and its subsidiaries (together referred to as "the Group") as at 30 September 2023 and the related condensed consolidated interim statements of income and comprehensive income for the three month and nine month periods then ended and condensed consolidated interim statement of cash flows and changes in equity for the nine month period then ended and other explanatory information.
+Management is responsible for the preparation and presentation of this condensed consolidated interim financial information in accordance with International Accounting Standard 34 - Interim Financial Reporting ("IAS 34").
 Our responsibility is to express a conclusion on this condensed consolidated interim financial information based on our review.